0scarB/uiad/README.md

 ### Testing

+Run `npm i -D` to install multiple versions of TypeScript that the tests will be compiled with.

 `npm run test` inside the `lib` directory should open a test html file in your browser, displaying descriptions of the tests that were run and whether they failed or succeeded.